Horse Heat Stress Management: Tips For Keeping Your Horse Cool In Summer!

 Like humans, horses use sweating as a way to cool off during periods of warm weather and while exercising.
 When a horse sweats, not only is water lost, but important electrolytes like sodium, chloride and potassium are lost.
 If too many electrolytes are lost serious problems like fatigue, muscle cramps and horse colic can occur.

-Dr. Adams says, “When looking for an electrolyte for your horse, sodium chloride should be listed first on the ingredient list, followed by potassium chloride as the second ingredient.”
+Dr. Adams says, “When looking for an electrolyte for your horse, sodium chloride should be listed first on the ingredient list.
+Second, followed by potassium chloride.”
 There are two types of electrolytes, salt based and sugar based.
 While sugar based electrolytes are highly palatable, you won’t meet your horse’s daily salt requirements without feeding a lot of the sugar-based electrolyte.

 Electrolytes can be given to your horse in a variety of ways.
 You can add water and administer via dosing syringe, add the electrolytes to your horse’s feed or add the electrolytes to their water.
 Each way works equally as well, just figure out what your horse prefers to ensure they are consuming the added electrolytes.